a guide to hire a backend developers in 2025

 Eastern Europe in general, and Ukraine in particular, are some of the most popular outsourcing destinations.
 The lower cost of living there, favorable taxation, and good technological background thanks to a strong education system, allowed Ukraine to become an IT hub.

-When you hire dedicated backend developers offshore, the benefits include not having to meddle in team composition, social benefits, compensation, office expenses, and more.
-But outsourcing to Ukraine adds the benefits of geographical proximity to the EU, working hours overlapping with the US and EU, simplified taxation for IT specialists, and instant access to more than 200,000 experts in various software development domains.
+But outsourcing to Ukraine adds the benefits of geographical proximity to the EU, working hours overlapping with the US and EU, simplified taxation for IT specialists, and instant access to more than 340,000 experts in various software development domains.
 This makes Ukraine one of the best places to find backend developers for long-term cooperation.

 There is also one alternative we haven’t discussed: going for the BaaS or Backend-as-a-Service approach, where you don’t even have to hire backend engineers.
 Instead of building the backend from scratch, you subscribe to remote access to cloud-based preconfigured common backend functions and save your time and money.